awslabs/rag-qa-arena/README.md

 ### 0.2 Download Data
 Data can be downloaded here: https://drive.google.com/drive/folders/1qhKEbGgBfrPzqGvhnzVoTvi3a6tiMyDP?usp=sharing.
 Save them into the `data/` folder.

+Query with citation can be downloaded in `data/annotations_{domain}_with_citation.jsonl`.
+The in-text citations are included in the field `"faithful_answer_w_citation"`, in the form of `[1, 2, 3]`, which indicate the corresponding index of the annotated gold documents.
+Citations are also availble in the form of list of list in `"citation_numbers"`, which are listed in the same order of in-text citations.

 We only provide new annotations for this project.
 For underlying corpus, you need to
 1. Follow the instruction from RobustQA here: https://github.com/awslabs/robustqa-acl23?tab=readme-ov-file#raw-data--annotations to obtain raw documents and processed passages.
 2. Follow instruction to run ColBERTv2 and retrieve passages: https://github.com/awslabs/robustqa-acl23?tab=readme-ov-file#colbertv2.